 Did you know that Fibromyalgia Awareness Day was started right here at the NFA in 1998?
-Since then millions of people have embraces May 12th as a day to share with others what it is like to live with fibromyalgia.
-Now, 19 years later the National Fibromyalgia Association is still working hard to bring awareness across the globe.
+Since then millions of people have embraced May 12th as a day to share with others what it is like to live with fibromyalgia.
+Now, 20 years later, the National Fibromyalgia Association is still working hard to bring awareness across the globe.

 We started with the proclamation program that spanned ten years in which NFA ambassadors across the United States approached their local and national law makers to inform them of this condition called fibromyalgia.

-In 2008 Lights of Hope brought hundreds of people again to California’s capital where we commemorating the missing with candles.
-We shared our stores with each other and the world thanks to coverage in the Sacramento Bee.
+In 2008, Lights of Hope brought hundreds of people again to California’s capital where we commemorated the missing with candles.
+We shared our stories with each other and the world thanks to coverage in The Sacramento Bee.

-It was actions like these that lead to the acceptance of fibromyalgia in states across America.
+It was actions like these that led to the acceptance of fibromyalgia in states across America.

-Fibromyalgia awareness day extended to include seminars with doctors like Dr Yunus in 2009.
+Fibromyalgia Awareness Day extended to include seminars with doctors like Dr. Muhammad Yunus in 2009.

-2013 and 2014 Awareness day activities include an interactive video series called “Ask Lynne” in which FM community members submitted video questions and founder Lynne Matallana replied through a video sharing program.
+2013 and 2014 Awareness Day activities included an interactive video series called “Ask Lynne” in which FM community members submitted video questions and founder Lynne Matallana replied through a video sharing program.

-Our 2015 actives created a wonderful Feast, Friendship & Fibro dinner where every fibromyalgia person across the globe could share their experience with fibromyalgia over a dinner with friends.
+Our 2015 activities included a wonderful Feast, Friendship & Fibro dinner where every person living with FM across the globe could share their experience with fibromyalgia over a dinner with friends.

-Now in 2016 we are so happy to announce the creation of Team aware: an on going collaboration between our spokesperson, Jenna Grillo, the NFA, and the Community Pain Center.
-We are working together to encourage people to support and help people with FM and Chronic pain.
+In 2016, we were so happy to announce the creation of Team Aware, an ongoing collaboration among our spokesperson, race car driver Jenna Grillo, the NFA, and the Community Pain Center.
+We are working together to encourage people to support and help people with FM and chronic pain.

-We could not do this with out the years of dedication from the fibromyalgia community.
-It is your willingness to help build awareness and support for people living with Fibromyalgia that keeps us going.
+We could not do this without the years of dedication from the fibromyalgia community.
+It is your willingness to help build awareness and support for people living with fibromyalgia that keeps us thriving.

 Please continue to keep our great work going by donating here.